bootchk/libBLEProvisionee/readme.md

 Most of the sources for the library are in the objects directory.
 Those are facade classes, from the library to Nordic SDK functions.
+(Objects directory is a link another repository multiProtocolNordic, until I unify the two repositories.)

 All the other sources (e.g. main.cpp) are for the executable target, the test harness app.
 Other sources for the test harness (the Nordic functions) are specified by calls to macros in nRFCmake.